1-7 DAYS IN BOSNIA-HERZEGOVINA ROAD TRIP ITINERARY

 So, if you’re worried about safety concerns, fear not!
 Bosnia-Herzegovina is a safe travel destination that shouldn’t hold you back from experiencing all it has to offer.

 However, like in any city or touristy area, pickpocketing can be a concern.
 So, be mindful of your belongings, especially in crowded areas.

 If you plan to hike in the mountains, stay on the marked paths as some areas are still not cleared of landmines.
 Other than that, you’re free to enjoy all the wonders and beauty that Bosnia-Herzegovina has to offer without worrying about your safety.

 Food in Bosnia-Herzegovina

-Water: You can drink tap water – at least, I did – but double-check with your host about the water in your area.
+You can drink tap water – at least, I did.
+Double-check with your host about the water in your area.

 How to Get Around in Bosnia

 Overall public transportation in Bosnia is not the most extensive and reliable.
 However, I wish that I had used some public transportation in Bosnia.
 Especially since the trains from Sarajevo to Mostar are supposed to offer great views.

 Trains and buses run from major tourist destinations/cities but public transport in Bosnia-Herzegovina does not give you the flexibility you might be looking for.

 I road-tripped in Bosnia-Herzegovina with my own car (crazy, I know, and probably would not do it again).
 The scenery is amazing.
 BUT I am not saying that it was all easy and smooth driving in this country.Here is what to know about driving in Bosnia: